Teen Acne: A Parent's Guide to Safe, Natural Skincare

 • Simple 3-step routine: gentle cleanser, moisturizer, one acne treatment

-• Consistency matters more than products—6-8 weeks minimum for results
+• Consistency matters more than products — 6-8 weeks minimum for results

-• Over-washing and over-treating worsens teen acne, not improves it
+• Over-washing and over-treating worsens teen acne

 • See a dermatologist if acne is cystic, scarring, or not improving after 12 weeks